gaoce/TimeVis/docs/api_v2.rst

 **Parameters**
     None.
 **Input**
-    A json object with the same format as described in ``GET``.
+    A JSON object with the same format as described in ``GET``.
 Only one layout is allowed to be updated at a time.

     Here is an example: